gardener/documentation/website/documentation/getting-started/observability/components.md

 ![access-plutono](./images/access-plutono.png)

+Programmatic access is still possible via the non-OIDC ingress using the credentials from the `<clustername>.monitoring` secret.
+It contains the HTTP basic auth credentials in base64-encoded form, as well as the Plutono ingress URL.
+The Prometheus URL can be derived from the Plutono URL by replacing the `gu` prefix with `p`.

 ### Accessing the Dashboards

 After logging in, you will be greeted with a Plutono welcome screen.
 Navigate to `General/Home`, as depicted with the red arrow in the next picture: